 Each semester, the Dean of the Faculty will appoint up to twelve faculty members to participate in this initiative.
 Organized into complementary groups of four, their only responsibilities will be to meet for discussion (online is expected during the pandemic) at least six times during the semester (and/or the summer) and to organize a schedule of reciprocal exchanges of works in progress.
 These self-governed small group partnerships are meant to be informal and social, yet focused on exchanging ideas and gathering feedback about one’s scholarship or creative work.
 The intent of this program is to encourage the discussion of works in progress as well as strategies for pursuing scholarly and creative work.
 Ideally, participation in the roundtable will foster a spirit of collaboration and collegiality among faculty members that lasts beyond the funding period.

 Eligibility.
 All faculty are eligible to participate.
 It is possible to participate more than once, but not in the same semester and not with the same set of colleagues.
-In any event preference will be given to pre-tenure faculty and to those who have never before participated in the roundtable program.
+Preference will be given to pre-tenure faculty and to those who have never before participated in the roundtable program.

 Application Procedure.
 Self-formed groups of four faculty colleagues should submit their names, a list of the work each group member will be sharing, and a short, one-paragraph description of the rationale for the group composition to the Dean of the Faculty.

 Deadline.
 The application deadlines are June 30 for participation during the fall semester, and January 15 for participation during the spring semester.
 Applications will be accepted after these dates if the program is not full.